All Episodes

 It's a very, very low risk to the United States.

-It isn't something that the American public needs to worry about or be frightened about because we have ways of preparing, of screening of people coming in, and we have ways of responding, like we did with this one case in Seattle, Washington, who had traveled to China and brought back the infection.
+It isn't something that the American public needs to worry about or be frightened about because we have ways of preparing, of screening, of people coming in, and we have ways of responding like we did with this one case in Seattle, Washington, who had traveled to China and brought back the infection.

 Dr. Fauci is the best of the best of the best.

-I pla uh please do not miss don't misinterpret this.
+Please do not miss, don't misinterpret this.

-The point is we didn't know.
+The point is, we didn't know.

 He didn't know.

-Now, the very next day when he was on my radio program, I think he was on my television program.
+Now, the very next day, when he was on my radio program, I think he was on my television program, you know, it was at that point beginning to seem different because Ace, and then I interviewed him about on February 10th.

-Again, my timeline, I'll put it up against the any anybody else on TV and radio, they don't want to discuss my timeline.
+Again, my timeline, I'll put it up against anybody else on TV and radio.

 They just want to say, fire Hannity, and ignore every irresponsible, reckless, insane thing that they've all printed or said.